EU files charges against Amazon over use of data

 The company has rejected the accusations.

-“We disagree with the preliminary assertions of the European Commission and will continue to make every effort to ensure it has an accurate understanding of the facts,” the company said in a statement.
+“We disagree with the preliminary assertions of the European Commission and will continue to make every effort to ensure it has an accurate understanding of the facts,” the company said in a statement, adding that it represents less than 1% of the global retail market and that there are bigger retailers in every country where it operates.

 The company can, under EU rules, reply to the charges in writing and present its case in an oral hearing.